 I am a phd student in theoretical computer science.

 Animal welfare is the best cause area.
+AI Safety is, depending on your exact definition, either not neglected or pseudoscience babble.

 James C. Scott, Seeing Like a State: How Certain Schemes to Improve the Human Condition Have Failed.
 Recommended reading for anyone who wants to use rational thought to do good, with a bunch of case studies where it failed miserably as well as a theory on what went wrong.